Aidan63/HaxeManual/content/12-target-details.md

 <!--label:target-cpp-ExternTypes-PointerTypes-->
 ##### Pointer Types

-The context design pattern is prolific in C libraries, which is where you request a context which is a pointer to some object and pass that context into all library calls since it's responsible for managing state.
-Typically, you are not responsible for allocating or freeing the object (that's reserved to the library itself), instead you pass a pointer to a pointer which the context will be allocated into, or you call some allocation function which returns the context.
-Pointer type extern classes are ideal for representing this pattern, they share many similarities to the value type extern but represent a type which is passed by reference (i.e. a pointer) instead of a type which is passed by value.
+C and COM APIs require you to pass context objects into functions as C struct cannot contain functions, these contexts are simply pointers to a struct.
+In these APIs the user is not responsible for directly allocating the context (e.g. using `malloc`).
+Instead, the API provides some kind of alloc and free function to perform these acts for you.
+Due to the ubiquity of these APIs, pointer type extern classes were designed representing these patterns.
+They share many similarities to the value type extern but represent a type which is passed by reference (i.e. a pointer) instead of a type which is passed by value.

 ```c
 struct ctx {};